-Objective: We aim to investigate the feasibility of implementing pharmacogenomic (PGx) testing for adult patients seeking care for mental illness on Inpatient Mental Health Units in Manitoba.
+Objective: We aim to investigate the feasibility and utility of implementing pharmacogenomic (PGx) testing for adult patients seeking care for mental illness in Manitoba.
+We are recruiting participants from inpatient units, outpatient settings, long-term care facilities, and primary care.

 Inclusion criteria: Participants will be eligible for participation if all the following are true: